kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 - `pod_start_sli_duration_seconds` is the same or better than before this feature, because CRI does not need to relabel (some) volume mounts.

 All the other metrics above mostly indicate that *user* has made a mistake and use the same volume in two Pods with the same SELinux label.
-This did not work even before this KEP (except for the case where two pods use different subpaths), now it's just more obvious.
+This did not work even before this KEP (except for the case where a privileged and unprivileged Pods shared the same volume), now it's just more obvious.
 IMO we can't base SLO on this.

 * **Are there any missing metrics that would be useful to have to improve